brandonbarringer/birdy-connect/wp-content/plugins/bp-profile-search/readme.txt

 = 4.1.1 =
 * Fixed bug with field labels containing quotes
 = 4.1 =
-* Added ability to create custom Members Directory pages
+* Added ability to create custom Members directory pages
 * Added ability to use them as custom search results pages = 4.0.3 =
 * Fixed PHP fatal error when BP component *Extended Profiles* was not active